JiwooKimm/JiwooKimm/README.md

 - Climate change, Environment, Space Weather
 - *There is no second Earth!* <br>
-  I hope to Scientist - Deep Learning Developer for prediction for climate change response plan
+  I hope to Scientist - Deep Learning Developer for prediction of climate change response plan.

 <br>